suhani271106/Induction-Program-/README.md

 For sharing their inspiring journey and encouraging students to grow with values , skills and vision.
 The event concludeed with a vote of Thanks vy Dr. KS Maan, HOD IT

 DAY 2.

 Experts Talks about General Issues
 #1st August 2025
 In college auditorium from exploring values to assessing skills.
 The day was packed with purpose.

 EXPERTS TALKS..
 Dr. Priya Darshni an "Universal Human Values".
-Dr. Arvind Dhingra on Student Development Via Step & Tae
+Dr. Arvind Dhingra on Student Development Via Step & Tae Dr. Arshdeep Singh on food — "A PIVOTAL ROLE in STUDENTS OVERALL WELLNESS".
+English & Maths Proficiency tests were conducted  by the team for all streams to access foundational skills.

+Buddy For Study team guided students on Satya Scholarship opportunities for Ist Year Batch .